 Joanne Jewell, Instructor.
 Joanne joined VWP in 2010.
 She brings a deep understanding of the physical and emotional development of young children combined with a passion for animal tracking, plants, birding by ear, and singing!
 She holds an MPA in Environmental Policy from the UW and certificates in Horticulture, Animal Tracking, and the Foundation Year in Waldorf Education.
 She has also been an enthusiastic parent and volunteer with VWP since 2004.
 Joanne has also been working in the fields of sustainable agriculture, organic gardening and pesticide reduction for over 20 years.
 She has been a garden coordinator at Seattle Tilth and is a contributing author of the Maritime Northwest Gardening Guide.
 She lives and grows food on Plum Forest Farm with her partner and their two children, and feeds many happy families through their farm stand, CSA program and at the Vashon farmer’s market.

-Linda Moore, Instructor.
+Linda Moore, Guest Instructor.
 Linda is passionate about nature, children, growing food, and song.
 She has been mentoring youth since 1999, and believes that a day with children, steeped in Nature – with story, song, weaving and wandering – is a day well spent!
-In 2013 she joined VWP as an apprentice in the Wind Gather program, and completed the Art of Mentoring week-long course at Wilderness Awareness School in 2015.
-Linda has also co-taught at Heartstone Pre-school for two years.
+She has been supporting VWP programs since 2013 as an apprentice and then instructor and substitute instructor.
 In 2015, Linda completed a Master’s Program with the Center For Sacred Studies – Earth-based Spiritual Traditions.
+She has been leading song circles & workshops since 2014 on Vashon, in Seattle and in Guerneville, CA. Linda completed Heidi Bohan’s 7 month field course: Ethnobotany- Traditional Skills Plant ID in 2018.
 She embodies reverence for all things; deeply honors this beautiful earth, waters, and beauty that this life unfolds; and is committed to stewarding this planet for the next seven generations.
 She gives great gratitude every day to her Teachers and All her Relations.
+You can find out more about what she’s currently up to at The Nourishing Hearth.

 Jane Valencia, Instructor.
 Jane loves to share the magic of the natural world with children and folk of all ages.
 Her journey with deep nature connection began in 2001 when she served as a parent volunteer in Vashon’s very first wilderness program for kids.
 When an instructor revealed a few coyote mentoring secrets to her, she became hooked!
 She has trained extensively in nature and cultural mentoring with Wilderness Awareness School and the 8 Shields Institute.
-A founding member of VWP and a past board member and president, Jane is in her sixth year as a VWP instructor.
-She is delighted to be working with this year’s Fire Tenders and Forest Trackers, as well as with families and adults.
+A founding member of VWP and a past board member and president, Jane is in her seventh year as a VWP instructor.
+She is delighted to be working with this year’s Fire Tenders, Forest Trackers, Herbal Kids After School kids, and adults.

 Outside of VWP, Jane performs and teaches harp and storytelling, is an author/illustrator of children’s books, serves as a community herbalist and herbal educator, and blogs on her website, ForestHalls.org, from the perspective of ancestral wisdom and plant medicine ways, and mythic story and music as applied to family life and cultural healing.
 She taught for two years at Heartstone School and sings with the Vashon Threshold Choir.
 She and her family live on Vashon in a passive solar home on a plain old farm where they tend the land and a flock of feathered friends, wildcraft and grow medicinal herbs, and generally aim to live simply and have fun.

 Jen Williams, Instructor.
 Jen was born and raised in the Pacific Northwest and grew up sailing with her father and exploring the Puget Sound.
 She is passionate about raising her two boys in connection to family, nature, and community.
 Her family has been a part of VWP since 2010 and each year they deepen their learning and connection to the program.
 Jen completed the Anake Leadership program at the Wilderness Awareness School.
-She is thrilled to begin her third year as an instructor at VWP, and looks forward to connecting with 4-12 year olds in our weekly, monthly, and late start programs.
+She is thrilled to begin her fourth year as an instructor at VWP, and looks forward to connecting with 4-8 year olds in our weekly and late start programs.
 Jen also holds a Masters Degree in Environment and Community and strives to understand how to create global change on a small community scale.
-She has farmed for more than 15 years and is dedicated to learning the complexities of seed saving.
+She has farmed for more than 16 years and is dedicated to learning the complexities of seed saving.

 Zoe Hughes (Secretary) has wandered far, but always comes back to where she was born and raised, the incomparable PNW.
 Her education includes a BS in Biology from Washington State University and an MS in Science Education from Canisius College (NY).
 She feels lucky enough to adore her work as a middle school science teacher at the Harbor School on beautiful Vashon Island.
 Other adventures include acting in LA, working in restaurants throughout the 90’s, owning a catering business in Madison, Wisconsin and living in a tent in Alaska for too long.
 She plucks at a guitar as often as possible, feeds people when they let her and takes as many walks as the weather allows.
 Zoe is grateful for her husband, daughter and son, whom she refers to as brilliant companions in this adventure.